-Select a sunny spot that is not very shaded.
-Ensure that you can easily access the area from all sides and also ensure that the area is reasonably level as this will enable moisture to be retained for longer.
-If your circumstances allow–locate your raised bed in a prominent position when, on entering your back garden it will stand out as a feature and you can show it off to your neighbours family and friends.
-Another idea is, if at all possible, we could also position our raised bed where it could be seen from a kitchen or sitting room window.
-From time to time some raised beds are positioned parallel to a garage or boundary wall.
-This can be beneficial to some people who grow tall plants, as a trellis can be mounted on the wall to tie-in the tall plants.
+Select a nice sunny location and ensure that you can easily access the area from all sides and also that the area is reasonably level as this will enable moisture to be retained for longer.
+If your circumstances allow, locate your raised bed in a prominent position when, on entering your back garden it will stand out as an attractive feature and you can show it off to your neighbours, family and friends.
+Another idea that people use a lot is, if at all possible, we could also position our raised bed where it could be seen from a kitchen or sitting room window.
+From time to time some raised beds are positioned parallel to a garage or boundary wall and this can be beneficial to some gardeners who grow tall climbing plants and vegeatbles, as a trellis can be easily mounted on the wall to tie-in the tall growing plants.

 Decide on dimensions and make a start;